ujihisa/blogger.vim/README.md

 # Blogger.vim

 The only one vim script which handles [Blogger](http://www.blogger.com/) using metarw.
+We also offer the ruby script blogger.rb which handles Blogger.

 Blogger is a blog service that offers \*.blogspot.com.
+So feel free to call this script blogspot.vim.

 ## Author